OWASP/www-chapter-sathyabama-institute-of-science-and-technology/tab_speaker.md

 ---
+---
 title: speakers
 displaytext: Speakers
 layout: null
 tab: true
 order: 4
-tags: owasp-vijayawada
+tags: owasp-SIST

 ---
 ## Speakers

-If you would like to speak in the OWASP Vijayawada Events.Share your profile in the following format to
+If you would like to speak in the OWASP SIST Events.
+Share your profile in the following format to

 **For participation:**
 - [Sayan Pramanik](mailto:sayanpramanik2012@gmail.com)